Fractals - Marginal Analysis of the Koch Snowflake

 The Fractal Total and Marginal Area Curves

-Fig 1. shows the total area (TA) and marginal area (MA) at each iteration.
+Fig 1. shows each iteration's total area (TA) and marginal area (MA).

-Notice, from the start, that Fig.1 resembles any marginal utility diagram found in any elementary economic textbooks.
+Notice, from the start, that Fig.1 resembles any marginal utility diagram found in any elementary economic textbook.

 Diminishing Marginal Utility.